taennan/use-fetch/docs/custom-fetchers.md

     const dataIsInCache = cacheHasDataForRequest(args)
     if (dataIsInCache) {
         const result = getDataFromCache(args)
-        // Here, we don't need to return a Response object, as we didn't actually make one return { result }
+        return { result }
     } else {
         // ...make the fetch as in Example 1